With the fourth coming CBA about to go into re-negotiation, what better time to look at a restructure of the NBA and how it ties in with the D-League.

 Rosters set per team to 20.

-12 Players active at any time to the NBA team, all other rostered players are automatically provisioned to the NBADL fit or injured.
+12 Players active at any time to the NBA team, all other roster players are automatically provisioned to the NBADL fit or injured.

-NBA franchises have full management and coaching control over their D-League offiliate. ie: the Idaho Stampede becomes the Idahoe Portland trailblazers.
+NBA franchises have full management and coaching control over their D-League affiliate. ie: the Idaho Stampede becomes the Idaho Portland trailblazers.

 The Las Vegas and Orlando Summer League is abolished.

 The filling of NBADL rosters to meet player requirements outside of the NBA listed players is separate to the salary cap.
-Any player added to the NBADL roster is first optioned to the NBA franchise for signing. ie like they become restricted free agents.
+Any player added to the NBADL roster is first optioned to the NBA franchise for signing, in a way they become restricted free agents.

 NBA teams are able to extend the terms of the minimum rookie contract to greater than 2 seasons.

-NBA teams end up being able to develop more players over a longer period of time.
-Less players will find them self sitting deep on the bench, ie like Johnson, Babbitt, Mills.
+NBA teams would end up being able to develop more players over a longer period of time.
+Less players will find them selves sitting deep on the bench, like Johnson, Babbitt, Mills, this year.
 All these players will remain match fit by playing in the NBADL.
 Lower roster spot players would have had the same amount of relevant game time fitness as any player they may be replacing.

 Coaches will still be in control of their players at the lower level, franchises will be able to instruct their d-league coaches to execute certain defensive and offensive strategies that are similar to the NBA teams so players have less knowledge gap when transferring between teams

-Fan interest in the D-League will increase as they will feel more ownership over the D League, interest in how all their prospects are traveling during the season.
+Fan interest in the D-League will increase as they will feel more ownership over their D League feeder, and show interest in how all their prospects are travelling during the season.
 Season ticket holders should be afforded free entry to D League games as part of the package.

-More opportunity for players exiting Collage to gain footholds into the NBA.
+There would be more opportunity for players exiting Collage too gain footholds into the NBA.

-More opportunity, more money, more playing time, more basketball, more competition = a better NBA for everybody.
+Overall, more opportunity, money, playing time, and more basketball equals a better NBA for everybody.